- Associate Dean for Academic Support

 - MIA, School of International and Public Affairs at Columbia University, 2011

 In 2011, Jenkins earned a master's degree from the School of International and Public Affairs at Columbia University, focusing on the study of human rights and conflict resolution.
-He has taught and performed in Palestine, Pakistan, Israel, China, Colombia, and South Africa.
+His international engagement has included performances and teaching in Jordan, Lebanon, Pakistan, China, Colombia, and South Africa, including a performance with the Jordan National Symphony at the World Heritage Site of Petra in 2016.
+In the summer of 2017, he served as a guest artist and teacher at the Afghan National Institute of Music in Kabul, Afghanistan.